 - Mina Foundation shall, until the occurrence of the Termination Event (defined below), relinquish its ability to participate in the on-chain governance mechanism of the Mina Protocol by delegating its voting power of Foundation Voting Amount to members of the community, as follows:

 a) Mina Foundation shall pick up to 120 external validators which receive the highest Performance Scores.
 Each such validator shall undergo the requisite anti-money laundering and know-your-customer (“AML/KYC”) check in accordance with Mina Foundation’s AML/KYC policy and must receive clearance in order to participate in Mina Foundation’s delegation program.
 “Performance Scores” will be based on a participating validator’s total uptime and the number of blocks produced.
-A leaderboard showing Performance Scores of the selected validators will be published.
+A leaderboard showing Performance Scores of the selected validators has been published.

 - Once every quarter, or more frequently as determined by Mina Foundation, Mina Foundation will review the list of validators to determine whether un-/re-delegation is appropriate with respect to any particular validator, taking into account the following exclusive factors: